Skip to main content

 Nitrux focuses on optimizing performance and responsiveness by implementing advanced memory management tweaks.

-- Reduced memory compaction overhead.
-Reduce CPU overhead and improve overall system responsiveness, especially in memory-intensive applications, leading to more stable performance by avoiding sudden spikes in CPU usage caused by proactive compaction.
+• Reduced memory compaction overhead.
+Reduced CPU overhead and improved overall system responsiveness, especially in memory-intensive applications, lead to more stable performance by avoiding sudden spikes in CPU usage caused by proactive compaction.

-- Enable THP (Transparent Hugepages) for all memory locations.
-Improve performance for applications with considerable memory usage and access patterns that benefit from larger pages.
+• Enable THP (Transparent Hugepages) for all memory locations.
+This will improve performance for applications with considerable memory usage and access patterns that benefit from larger pages.

 Aesthetic FHS